Reflections in the Fog of Flu

 The same thing has happened before.

 When the cotton gin was introduced, many believed it would reduce the need for labor.
 The logic seemed obvious: faster processing meant less work.
 But the opposite happened.
 Cotton became vastly more profitable.
 Production expanded.
 Demand exploded.
-And instead of labor decreasing, labor increased, brutally, catastrophically, and at industrial scale.
+And instead of labor decreasing, it increased, brutally, catastrophically, and at industrial scale.

 That's the irony of most labor-saving inventions: they don't erase work, they reshape incentives.
 They make something cheaper, which makes it scalable, which makes the system hungry for more.